cjohns95/Item-Price-Scraper-for-OSRS/README.md

 # Item Price Data scraper for Old School Runescape

 This script scrapes the official OSRS GE data and organizes it by date, item name, and price.
 It inserts all of this data into a CSV file of your choice.
+I created it so that you can collect useful data enabling you to analyse the market or specific items and make profit investing in them.

 ## Getting Started